OUTLOOK 2021 Turkmenistan

 Turkmenistan and Afghanistan are reportedly making progress in constructing a railway that would connect Turkmenistan and Tajikistan via Afghanistan.
 A $21mn contract has been signed to build the 30 km-long Akina-Andkhoy link.

 Turkmenistan's Caspian Sea coast provides the country with some useful export routes.
-Source: CIA World Factbook).
+Source: CIA World Factbook.

 Russia and Turkmenistan in November signed an MoU on co-operation in maritime transportation and logistics that will include a regular ferry service between the two countries that would accelerate mutual trade.
 The ferry would operate between Turkmenbashi International Sea Port and Olya port in Russia, the largest Russian commercial port on the Caspian Sea.